HigherOrderCO/Bend/GUIDE.md

 As we said, Bend *feels* like Python - in some ways.
 It is high-level, you can easily create objects and lists, there are ifs and loops.
 Yet, it is different: there is some Haskell in it, in the sense algebraic datatypes, pattern-matching and recursion play an important role.
-Here is the "Hello, world!":
+This is how its  "Hello, world!" looks:

 ```python
 def main():